jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 2: When multiple borders are crossed. < a dimensional convergence onstaat >

-3: In the previous example only the target symbols were part of an encapsulation structure (or the souce symbols, if you reverse the direction).
+3: In the previous example only the target symbols were part of an encapsulation structure (or the source symbols, if you reverse the direction).
 When both sources and targets are part of an encapsulation structure, there is both groupage by source as well as targets.
 Actually there is groupage by any crossing and by eventual source and target symbols >

 4: The symbols in the diagrams above were properly aligned to show the convergence of lines best.
 The symbols were lined up by line target.
 Not like this:

 < P: symbols not aligned, lines crossing a lot >

 That is one disturbance of the convergence.
 It causes lines to cross.
-It’s called order distrurbance or cross distrurbance.
+It’s called order disturbance or cross disturbance.
 The lack of this disturbance is called source-target alignment.
 Another disturbance is the following:

 < P: aligned more paralel.
 Convergence angle decreases. >